Are your eyes feeling dry or irritated? You could be suffering from Dry Eye Syndrome.

 Who's at risk of getting Dry Eye?

-Dry Eye tends to affect females more than males, and can be part of the natural aging process (especially during menopause).
+Dry Eye Syndrome tends to affect females more than males, and can be part of the natural aging process (especially during menopause).
 As well as a side effect to many medications, including oral contraception.

 If you have arthritis, asthma, gout, diabetes, or are over 40 years old, you may also be prone to dry eye.